burger

 Prompt dependencyEach chunk can often be processed independently of each otherPrompts are interdependent, and later prompts rely heavily on earlier prompts

 Ultimately, both chunking and chaining help AI models process large tasks more effectively and enable better outputs.
-They also save AI models from information overload.
+They also save AI models from information overload, and you can repurpose identical chunks by caching them to cut AI costs.

 Benefits of Chunking in Prompt Engineering